armory/docs/content/en/plugins/github-api/use.md

 * **Github Account**: (Required) Select the GitHub Account; this is one of the accounts you configured when you installed the plugin
 * **Organization**: (Required) Select the organization associated with the **Github Account**
 * **Repository**: (Required) Select the repository that contains the workflow
-* **Secret**: (Optional) Provide the name of the GitHub secret associated with the deployment workflow event webhook; the GitHub API Plugin does not process the request when the secrets do not match
+* **Secret**: (Optional) Provide the name of the GitHub secret associated with the deployment workflow event webhook; the GitHub Integration Plugin does not process the request when the secrets do not match
 * **Environment**: (Optional) If specified, only deployment to the environment that matches this Java Regular Expression is triggered.
 Leave empty to trigger builds for every environment.

 When the pipeline triggered by a deployment event finishes, Spinnaker automatically update the status of the GitHub deployment based on the pipeline's outcome.

 ## Fetch release information

-You can use the **GitHub API Releases Get Details** stage to fetch the latest release information.
+You can use the **GitHub Integration Releases Get Details** stage to fetch the latest release information.

 {{< figure src="/images/plugins/github/getDetails.png" >}}